rage/cyber-security-base-19/data/module-2/part-3/security.md

 Complete `query` that finds the admin password stored in Users table.
 The result should contain only one entry containing the adming password.

 Hints:
-* If `injection.py` does not contain the `query()` method, then you have outdated exercise.
+* If `injection.py` contains an `Oracle` class, then you have outdated exercise.
 In that case, update the exercise.
-You may have to do update manually by downloading the zip file from the TMC server with a browser.
+You may have to do the update manually by downloading the zip file from the TMC server with a browser.
 * You can assume that there is only one admin, marked with `admin = 1`
 * See UNIONs